orgua/shepherd_v2_planning/99_open_tasks.rst

 PRU-Programmer-Framework
+- frontend: sheep supports new command "shepherd-sheep program"
+    - example: sudo shepherd-sheep program -p sbw ./build.hex
+    - enables shepherd, io, target-port, desired voltage
+    - copies fw to ram
-- two sysfs-files
+    - configures programmer-struct
-    - /sys/shepherd/programmer_ctrl  ->
+- sysfs-file, /sys/shepherd/programmer_ctrl
-    - /sys/shepherd/programmer_fw    -> dump firmware in, shepherd needs to be idle
-- ctrl: after filling ram area with firmware
+    - must be written after filling ram area with firmware
-    - type: swd, sbw, string
+    - protocol: swd, sbw or jtag (string)
-    - size: bytes, u32
+    - datarate_baud: u32
-    - target_sel
-    - target_voltage
-    - frequency?
-    - pins 4 slots, clock, data in, data out, X
+    - pins 4 slots, clock, data in, data out, data m, u32
+    - initial ctrl state: "0 0 1000 1001 ..."
+    - read from programmer_ctrl also hands back the "has_work" flag
+- pru0 has a programmer.c and jumps into programmer()-fn when "has_work" != 0
+    - current demo checks firmware-struct, tinkers with the ctrl-struct and flashes the LED of the external button

 - deploy roles (ptp-client & gps-client) have connman-disabler -> problem: time not synced at all